"Everyone, you need to listen to this," Veronika said, waving a piece of paper so they would see what she had.

 First of all, I'm very nearsighted.
 That means I can't see very far from my nose.
 This isn't too bad, though, because my glasses correct my sight to almost normal.
 I just need to wear my glasses all the time, except when I'm asleep.

 My other problem is more serious.
 I'm almost deaf without my hearing aids.
 Fortunately, they were able to build my hearing aids into my glasses.
-I can talk with other dolls with no problem without my hearing aids, because, like you, I talk by sharing my thoughts and listening to yours, but I need the hearing aids so I don't get hurt by things like cars and bicycles, and so I know when water is running and when the alarm goes off.
-I can't hear those things in my head without my hearing aids.
+I can talk with other dolls with no problem without my hearing aids, because, like you, I talk by sharing my thoughts and listening to yours, but I need the hearing aids so I don't get hurt by things like cars and bicycles, and so I know when water is running and when an alarm goes off.
+I can't hear those things in my head without the hearing aids in my special glasses.

 If you accept me as a new cast member, I promise to try very hard not to let these things make problems for you.
 I will also try to be the best doll I can be.